 My boss, Andrew Coghlan, tells the story of the Canberra Bushfires Taskforce, and taskforce members calculating “400 homes, 4 months to rebuild a house, xx builders in Canberra, we’ll have it done by September” He was pooh poohed when he suggested that it wasn’t that simple (they we viewing it as a project management task).
 But then the voice of the community member rang through. ”Hang, he’s onto something, I know I am certainly not ready to rebuild”

 Part of the challenge lies in how we frame the disaster.
 The media, often looking for the gotcha moment, latch onto rebuild rates.
-“What do you mean, minister, that only 10% of people have rebuilt, this is outrageous, and cue interview family with an axe to grind, “we can’t rebuild because…” A recovery manager somewhere will not be having a good sleep.
-And as I mentioned in previous posts, we do not as a society frame recovery, because we have no conception of it at all.
+“What do you mean, minister, that only 10% of people have rebuilt, this is outrageous, and cues an interview with a person with an axe to grind, “we can’t rebuild because…” A recovery manager somewhere will not be having a good sleep.
+And as I mentioned in previous posts, we do not as a society frame recovery reaslistically, because we have no conception of it at all.

 IF we break our leg, then by and large, after six weeks of crutches and frustration, we’ll be walking again, and in 2 years the leg will be as good as gold.
-But if we broke ribs and punctured a lung, and developed pneumonia, or had a staph infection, it becomes much larder to say when we are recovered. “yeah, the legs better, but I can’t exercise, so it’s really wasted away.” complex.
+But if we broke ribs and punctured a lung, and developed pneumonia, or had a staph infection, it becomes much harder to say when we are recovered. “yeah, the legs better, but I can’t exercise, so it’s really wasted away.”
+Its complex.

 How long is recovery?
 How soon is now?